-In the same spirit, in the problem under consideration, the exponents $p$ and $q$ are arbitrarily far.
-We observe that all the arguments in this paper can be adapted for operators of the form $-\mathrm{div}(|\nabla u|^{p-2}\nabla u+a(x)|\nabla u|^{q-2}\nabla u)$, with the weight function $a(x)$ satisfying $a\in C^1(\bar\Omega)$, $a>0$ (it is enough to endow the functional space $W^{1,q}_0(\Omega)$ with the equivalent norm $\|a(x)\nabla u\|_q$).
-On the contrary, things change a lot for the more general case in which $a(x)$ can vanish somewhere, this case should be treated in suitable Orlicz-Sobolev spaces, the above mentioned bound on $q/p$ should be required, and, in particular, being $p(1+1/N)<p^*$, the exponent $q$ should be $p$-subcritical.
-While in our setting, we emphasize once more that no relations between $q$ and $p$ are required (note that $q>p$ is not an assumption, since the roles of $p$ and $q$ are interchangeable).
+In the same spirit, in the problem under consideration, the exponents $p$ and $q$ can be arbitrarily far.
+We observe that all the arguments in this paper can be adapted to operators of the form $-\mathrm{div}(|\nabla u|^{p-2}\nabla u+a(x)|\nabla u|^{q-2}\nabla u)$, with the weight function $a(x)$ satisfying $a\in C^1(\bar\Omega)$, $a>0$ (it is enough to endow the functional space $W^{1,q}_0(\Omega)$ with the equivalent norm $\|a(x)\nabla u\|_q$).
+On the contrary, things change a lot for the more general case in which $a(x)$ can vanish somewhere, this case should be treated in suitable Orlicz-Sobolev spaces, the above mentioned bound on $q/p$ should be required, and, in particular, being $p(1+1/N)<p^*$, the exponent $q$ should be taken $p$-subcritical.
+While in our setting, since $a\equiv 1$ never vanishes, we are allowed not to require any relation between $q$ and $p$ (note that $q>p$ is not an assumption, since the roles of $p$ and $q$ are interchangeable).

 Let us now introduce in details the hypotheses required on the nonlinearity of the problem.
 We assume that there exist $\ell_\infty\in \R$ and $f:\Omega\times\R\rightarrow \R$ such that